bandframework/bandframework/examples/README.md

 # BAND Framework examples
 Here we present software and notebooks that enabled principled Bayesian uncertainty quantification in nuclear physics.
-The packages in this directory thus tend to be stand-alone pieces of software, that do not rely on other elements of the BAND framework.
+The packages in this directory thus tend to be stand-alone pieces of software, that do not rely on other elements of the BAND Framework, the main README for which can be found [here](../README.md).
 The tools provided here are therefore not meant to be general-purpose Bayesian methodologies, but instead are an application of Bayesian methods to a specific nuclear-physics problem.
 In many cases the software housed in this directory could be extended and developed for wider use in Bayesian analysis.

 As of 0.5.0 this directory includes the following examples: